ustramooner/mycookbooks/mysql/README.md

 * `node['mysql']['socket']` - Path to the mysqld.sock file
 * `node['mysql']['use_upstart']` - Whether to use upstart for the
   service provider
-* `mysql['root_network_acl']` - Set define the network the root user will be able to login from, default is nil

 Performance and other "tunable" attributes are under the `node['mysql']['tunable']` attribute, corresponding to the same-named parameter in my.cnf, and the default values are used.
 See `attributes/server.rb`.

-By default, a MySQL installation has an anonymous user, allowing anyone to log into MySQL without having to have a user account created for them.
-This is intended only for testing, and to make the installation go a bit smoother.
-You should remove them before moving into a production environment.

-* `node['mysql']['remove_anonymous_users']` - Remove anonymous users

-Normally, root should only be allowed to connect from 'localhost'.
-This ensures that someone cannot guess at the root password from the network.

-* `node['mysql']['allow_remote_root']` - If true Sets root access from '%'.
-If false deletes any non-localhost root users.

-By default, MySQL comes with a database named 'test' that anyone can access.
-This is also intended only for testing, and should be removed before moving into a production environment.
-This will also drop any user privileges to the test databae and any DB named test_% .

-* `node['mysql']['remove_test_database']` - Delete the test database and access to it.

 The following attributes are randomly generated passwords handled in the `mysql::server` recipe, using the OpenSSL cookbook's